Brooklyn subway station shooting: 10 shot, at least 16 injured, officials say - NewsBreak

 Three patients are being treated at Methodist Hospital, according to PIX11’s Anthony DiLorenzo.
 A woman sustained a gunshot wound to the back and the other two sustained a leg and head injury, respectively.

 City officials advise everyone to stay away from the area.
-Students attending schools near the scene have been placed on a shelter-in-place order.‘It was insane’: Witnesses react to BK subway scene
+Students attending schools near the scene have been placed on a shelter-in-place order.

 Police said there were no active explosive devices.
 The scene continues to be active.
 The MTA said police were sweeping all of South Brooklyn.